Lieder-Lab/liederDB/README.md

 ### runMode
 __setup runMode hardSpeed__ / __setup runMode balance__ / __setup runMode smoothBalance__ (detault) / __setup runMode memorySave__
->Four main 'runMode's mean different balances between the speed and the memory cost of the kernel running.
+>Four main 'runMode's substatements mean different balances between the speed and the memory cost of the kernel running.
 >
 >The 'hardSpeed' means the fastest speed.
 Every table would be stored on memory (RAM), so if you have too much data of tables more than the memory could bear, this 'runMode' may cause some memory crashes.
 Unless you have enough memory for your data of tables, this 'runMode' would not be recommended most.
 >